-I used two commercial rubsóSusie Q's Original Santa Maria Valley Style Seasoning and Armadillo Willy's rub.
+I used two commercial rubs—Susie Q's Original Santa Maria Valley Style Seasoning and Armadillo Willy's rub.
 Here are clone recipes for each of these rubs.

 Fire The WSM

-Fire-up the Weber Bullet using the Minion Methodófill the charcoal chamber about 1/2 full with unlit Kingsford charcoal briquettes and then spread about 30 hot coals over the unlit ones.
+Fire-up the Weber Bullet using the Minion Method—fill the charcoal chamber about 1/2 full with unlit Kingsford Charcoal Briquets and then light 30 briquettes with a Weber chimney starter and spread them over the unlit charcoal.

 Smoke The Short Ribs

 Assemble the cooker with the water pan in place and fill it with cool water.

 Arrange the short ribs on the top cooking grate (Photo 3) and cover with the lid.
 Set the top vent to 100% open and leave it that way throughout the entire cooking process.
 Start with all 3 bottom vents 100% open.
 As the cooker approaches 250°F, begin to partially close all 3 bottom vents to maintain 225-275°F. Adjust the bottom vents as needed to maintain this temperature range throughout the cooking process.